Under construction

 Attempt to make a simple plan

 If they have questions about Catholicism, have you set up a time for them to come speak with the pastor?
 If they’re homebound, are you going to send an Extraordinary Minister of Holy Communion to their home to bring them the Holy Eucharist?
 Or are they going to say hello to you after Mass this Sunday to continue your conversation?
 Do your best to get their verbal agreement to a specific action and timeline, without being pushy.
 The more specific the commitment, the more likely people are to follow through.
-If it seems appropriate, reiterate these agreements at the end of the conversation so they’re fresh in both your minds, and then make a note.
+If it seems appropriate, reiterate the agreement at the end of the conversation so they’re fresh in both your minds, and then make a note.
 To close out the conversation, it would be helpful to say, for example, “I’ll see you at 11am Mass on Sunday!”
 This makes it even more likely they will follow through.

 Follow Up